-In returning to my 2011 paper (2) I suggested in the Journal of Prolotherapy:
+In returning to my 2011 paper (7) I suggested in the Journal of Prolotherapy:

 Conservative treatments such as physiotherapy can help hypermobile patients by the use of mobilizing techniques to restore subluxations; enhance general fitness to offset or reverse the tendency for the body to lose condition by lack of exercise; core and joint stabilizing and proprioception (awareness of proper movement) enhancing exercises to decrease pain and prevent further injuries.

-However, a joint complaints increase with vigorous and repetitive activities, hypermobile patients learn that overtraining and exercises that focus on joint flexibility rather than stabilization increase joint pain and risk of injury, thus, they need to be stopped or reduced.
+However, joint complaints increase with vigorous and repetitive activities, hypermobile patients learn that overtraining and exercises that focus on joint flexibility rather than stabilization increase joint pain and risk of injury, thus, they need to be stopped or reduced.

 Joint stabilization rather than joint flexibility – Prolotherapy treatments

 The lack of long-lasting relief in any of these traditional treatments provides a grim prognosis for anyone living with the chronic disabling pain of Joint Hypermobility Syndrome and Ehlers-Danlos Syndrome.
-The common flaw in each of these traditional treatments is their inability to repair the weakened connective tissues causing the hypermobility.
+The common flaw in each of these traditional treatments is their inability to repair the weakened connective tissues causing hypermobility.
 Logically, then the best approach would be the one that directly addresses the root of the disability, weakened connective tissues, such as ligaments and joint capsules, by inducing their repair to stabilize the affected joints.

-The main talking point of our treatments are that Hypermobility Spectrum Disorder and Hypermobile Ehlers Danlos Syndrome patients have joint pain, joint instability, and chronic joint dislocations from ligament laxity.
+The main talking point of our treatments is that Hypermobility Spectrum Disorder and Hypermobile Ehlers Danlos Syndrome patients have joint pain, joint instability, and chronic joint dislocations from ligament laxity.
 This is well understood in the medical community.
 What is not well understood is that injecting simple dextrose into the ligaments and tendon attachments in the joint and spine would strengthen the ligaments and tendons.

 In Hypermobile Ehlers Danlos Syndrome, the discussion often turns towards collagen.
 Hypermobile Ehlers Danlos Syndrome is caused by defects in the biogenesis of collagen, the major structural protein of the body.
 The condition can be either inherited from a parent with the defect or caused by a genetic mutation.
 When a defect such as the one found in Ehlers Danlos Syndrome is present, collagen fibers weaken, allowing tissues to become more elastic.
 In the case of Hypermobile Ehlers Danlos Syndrome, the weakened collagen fibers affect the integrity of ligaments in the joints and ultimately the stability of the joint.
 The weakness of these ligaments is what allows the joints to hyperextend beyond the normal physiological limits and eventually become unstable.

 Hypermobility in any body part (or systemically in all body parts) in and of itself is not a problem; as a matter of fact, it has some benefits.
-The greater agility that whole-body hypermobility offers allows the person to perform a number of physical activities with greater ease including ballet dancing, gymnastics and acrobatics, and musical talents such as playing the flute, piano and violin.
+The greater agility that whole-body hypermobility offers allows the person to perform a number of physical activities with greater ease including ballet dancing, gymnastics and acrobatics, and musical talents such as playing the flute, piano, and violin.